 A previously unarmed BTR-60PU-12 command vehicle, once captured along with the 9K33 Osa and now adapted for use on the battlefield, upgraded with add-on armour and armed with a 23mm gun taken from a ZSU-23.
 A Czechoslovak made AMB-S armoured ambulance vehicle was upgraded in a similar way.

-A BREM-2 armoured recovery vehicle (ARV) captured at Batallion 559, an army Storage Base north of Seen airbase.
+A BREM-2 armoured recovery vehicle (ARV) captured at Batallion 559, an army Storage Base North of Seen airbase.
 While not of much use for Jaish al-Islam in its original role, the vehicle was not let go to waste and was reconfigurated into a fire-support platform armed with a 14.5mm ZPU-4.
-Note the four guns were not installed when this picture was taken.

 Jaish al-Islam's tank fleet consists of a few T-55s, multiple T-72M1s, one T-72M1 equipped with the Italian TURMS-T fire-control system (FCS) and numerous T-72AVs.
 At least one T-72AV was upgraded with additional armour on the rear and on its glacis plate.